Persistent Homology of Coarse Grained State Space Networks

 \section{Coarse Graining Size Analysis}

 To determine the optimal binning size we we investigate how the structure of the resulting CGSSN changes as more states are used with $b$ increasing.
 We considered $b \in [2, 20]$ as more than 20 bins per dimension becomes computationally expensive without increasing the performance (see Fig.~\ref{fig:binning_analysis_rossler}).
 To summarize the shape of the network we use the maximum lifetime of one-dimensional features (loops) as $\max(L_1)$ and the normalized persistence entropy $E'(D_1)$ defined in Eq.~\eqref{eq:persistent_entropy} using the shortest unweighted path distance.
 The goal is to find a fine enough granularity (large enough $b$) that a periodic, noise-free signal will create a signal loop structure in the CGSSN.
 This loop structure should result with a persistent entropy of approximately zero.
 The idea behind this is based on a periodic attractor's SSR never intersecting if a suitably high dimension is selected.

+We point the reader to our work in \cite{Myers2020a} for a comprehensive analysis to choosing a suitable embedding dimension for the problem.
+It was found that dimensions of $n=4~\mathrm{or}~5$ are suitable for most continuous systems.
 For the 23 dynamical systems selected a dimension $n=4$ is greater than the dimension of the attractor and will be used unless otherwise stated.
 Let us first investigate a suitable number of bins $b$ for the Rossler system defined in Eq.~\eqref{eq:rossler} with the $E'(D_1)$, $\max(L_1)$, and computation time $t_{\rm comp}$ calculated as $b$ is increased from 2 to 20 shown in Fig.~\ref{fig:binning_analysis_rossler}.